I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-ADV-Recon/README.md

 ### Dependencies

-* DropBox - Your Shared link for the intended file
+* DropBox or other file sharing service - Your Shared link for the intended file
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>